andrewcbuensalida/django-python-pyshop-mosh/readme.md

 now trying code pipeline
 buildspec is for code build
 appspec is for code deploy
-didnt work, so workflow would be push master to github, then ssh into ec2, then pull. then pkill gunicorn then gunicorn pyshop.wsgi --daemon
+didnt work, so workflow would be (actually there's a newer workflow below) push master to github, then ssh into ec2, then pull. then pkill gunicorn then gunicorn pyshop.wsgi --daemon

 about git
 there are the local branches, then tracking branches which are proxies for remote(upstream) branches but saved on local machine,